Axel Mulder - brief curriculum vitae

 Work

 After his physics study he worked from June 1990 until June 1993 as a scientific publisher at Elsevier in the Netherlands, during which he managed amongst others the startup of the journal Languages of Design.
 In October 1995 he founded and is currently president of Infusion Systems Ltd., which makes and markets the I-CubeX line of products.
 Often through his involvement with Infusion Systems, he acts as a consultant for academic research projects such as at McGill University, University of British Columbia and University of Western Sydney, and gives talks and workshops such as at RV99 (Candido Mendes University), CCRMA (Stanford University), CNMAT (University of California at Berkeley), IRCAM, Medialogy (Aalborg University), DIST (University of Genoa), Universidad Nacional Tres de Febrero, and various other institutions.
+In his function as president of Infusion Systems he has successfully managed Canadian MITACS and NSERC R&D grants and supervised over a dozen research employees, contractors and graduate students, all of whom have continued their careers successfully.
 He is or has been involved with various events and publications such as ICMC (reviewer), NIME (reviewer), SIGGRAPH 2009 / 2010 / 2011 (music/audio committee, unified jury, studio participant), as well as Leonardo Digital Reviews (reviewer).

 Publications